bbc/tams/docs/adr/0047-role-naming-convention.md

 One part of that recommendation should be the editorial purpose of an item: for example programme audio, audio description or commentary.
 Or main video, signed video or clean-feed without graphics.
+Currently this is represented in free text.

 ## Decision Drivers

 * Roles must be set when creating a multi-essence collection.
 * When viewing a multi-essence Source or Flow, only the list of IDs collected and roles are available: getting formats and tags requires another query.
 * Items in a collection serve a variety of different purposes, and it is useful to have some commonality.
+* At time of writing `role` is typically `video` or `audio`, but practical applications need to represent more complex packages.

 ## Considered Options

-* Option 1a: Provide guidance on how the free-text field `role` should be used
+For how to use the `role` field (options `Rn`):

+* Option R1: Make `role` a semi-structured field containing editorial purpose, media type and other details
-* Option 1b: Replace `role` with a number of additional controlled fields
+* Option R2: Replace `role` with a number of additional controlled fields
+* Option R3a: Use `role` as editorial purpose, use other queries for Flow/Source properties
+* Option R3b: Use `role` as editorial purpose, use other queries for Flow/Source properties, surface `role` as a query param
+* Option R3c: Use `role` as editorial purpose, additionally surface `format` in collection

 For how to represent editorial purpose (options `Pn`):